nespino/pokeapi/README.md

 - Clone the repository
 - Run docker-compose up -d in the cloned folder
-- Open your browser in: localhost:8000
+- Open your browser at localhost:8000